ayahrajab818-code/Accounting-Ledger-Application/README.md

 # Accounting Ledger Appliction

-This program is like your personal money tracker.
-It helps you keep track of all the money you earn and spend just like a digital checkbook.
+You can think of this project as your own personal money tracker.
+It functions similarly to a digital checkbook in that it helps you keep track of all the money you make and spend.

 -----